The eighth annual Think Local Week has just begun as the holiday shopping season in Greater Victoria starts to heat up!

 Also, for the independent business community, Think Local Week is a great answer to Black Friday and is positioned for the preceding week – and what better way to show everyone the colourful, local business community of Victoria!

-Running from November 18th-24th, Think Local Week shines a spotlight on the local, independent businesses in all of the neighborhoods closest to home.
+Running from November 18th-24th, Think Local Week shines a spotlight on the local, independent businesses in all of the neighbourhoods closest to home.

 This is important all year round, but especially with Black Friday and Cyber Monday on the horizon, followed by the holiday shopping season.